Building a Smart Vulnerability Prioritization System with EPSS and CISA KEV

 In my environment, I've seen:

-- MTTP for critical vulnerabilities dropped from 15 to 3 days
+- MTTP for critical vulnerabilities dropped from roughly 15 days to 3 days

 Limitations and Future Improvements

-- EPSS lag time: New vulnerabilities need 30-60 days of data for accurate scores
+- EPSS lag time: New vulnerabilities need 30-60 days of data for accurate scores.
+I have to use CVSS temporarily for brand-new CVEs.

-- Context blindness: Doesn't consider your specific environment's threat model
+- Context blindness: Doesn't consider your specific environment's threat model.
+My homelab isn't internet-facing for most services, but the system treats everything the same.

-- Binary KEV status: Vulnerabilities are either in or out, no gradation
+- Binary KEV status: Vulnerabilities are either in or out, no gradation.
+This seems too simplistic, though it does provide clear action triggers.

 Future enhancements I'm exploring:

-- Incorporating threat intelligence feeds for industry-specific risks
+- Incorporating threat intelligence feeds for homelab-specific risks

-- Machine learning on our own patching outcomes
+- Machine learning on my own patching outcomes to refine weights

 Getting Started

 Want to implement this yourself?
-Here's your action plan:
+Here's my recommended action plan based on what worked:

-- Start simple: Pull EPSS scores for your existing vulnerability scan results
+- Start simple: Pull EPSS scores for your existing vulnerability scan results.
+I began with just a Python script that hit the FIRST.org API.

-- Add KEV checking: Cross-reference with CISA's catalog
+- Add KEV checking: Cross-reference with CISA's catalog.
+This takes 30 seconds and caught my two actively exploited vulnerabilities.

-- Iterate on weights: Adjust the algorithm based on your environment
+- Iterate on weights: Adjust the algorithm based on your environment.
+My 40/30/20/10 weighting might not work for you.

-- Automate gradually: Begin with daily reports before full automation
+- Automate gradually: Begin with daily reports before full automation.
+I ran manual reports for 3 weeks before trusting the automation.

-Remember, the goal isn't perfection—it's making better decisions with the data available.
+Remember, the goal isn't perfection.
+It's making better decisions with the data available while accepting you might miss something.
+That uncertainty is uncomfortable but necessary.

 References